 Yes.
 Castor is fully compliant with FDA 21 CFR Part 11 (electronic records and signatures), aligned with ICH E6(R3) Good Clinical Practice standards, and meets GDPR and HIPAA data handling requirements across EU and US jurisdictions.

 Castor supports the full range of oncology study types: Phase I, II, and III interventional trials, adaptive and basket trials, observational studies, and post-approval registries.
-Active oncology studies include complex biotech interventional trials, large observational registries capturing millions of data points, and multi-site global studies across 2,100+ sites.
+Active oncology studies include complex biotech interventional trials, large observational registries capturing millions of data points, and multi-site global studies.
 Real-world evidence programmes and oncology registries are also supported natively.